bertav6/Project-in-Language-Technology/README.md

 - Keras python module.
 - Sklearn python module.

 You also need to download the dataset and the embedding files.
 The dataset is stored in the *OLID_dataset* directory.
-The embedding files cannot be upload because of their size.
+The embedding files cannot be uploaded because of their size.
 To download them follow the steps in the README file in the *embeddings* directory.

 ## Running the program